Oracle Licensing in Public Cloud: A Cost Control and Compliance Guide

 Bare Metal Solution:

 One distinguishing offering on GCP for Oracle is the Bare Metal Solution for Oracle.
 This is a service where Google provides dedicated bare-metal servers, hosted near Google Cloud regions, specifically to run Oracle databases and other specialized workloads.
-These servers are not part of the shared virtualization platform – they’re physical machines you lease, with full control.
+These servers are not part of the shared virtualization platform; they’re physical machines that you lease, with full control.

-The Bare Metal Solution is designed to let Oracle customers run workloads in Google’s ecosystem that might not be suitable for multi-tenant VMs (for example, very high I/O databases or scenarios requiring Oracle’s Maximum Availability Architecture features).
+The Bare Metal Solution is designed to enable Oracle customers to run workloads in Google’s ecosystem that may not be suitable for multi-tenant VMs (for example, very high I/O databases or scenarios requiring Oracle’s Maximum Availability Architecture features).

-From a licensing standpoint, the Bare Metal servers are essentially like on-premises hardware: you typically license Oracle by the physical cores on those machines.
+From a licensing standpoint, Bare Metal servers are essentially equivalent to on-premises hardware: you typically license Oracle by the physical cores on those machines.

-Oracle’s authorized cloud policy covers GCP’s Compute Engine (virtualized) environment with Bare Metal.
-Since it’s dedicated hardware, you would count actual cores (without the two vCPU = 1 license abstraction, because on a physical dedicated server one core = one license with core factor if applicable).
+Oracle’s authorized cloud policy covers GCP’s Compute Engine (virtualized) environment, as well as its Bare Metal environment.
+Since it’s dedicated hardware, you would count actual cores (without the two vCPU = 1 license abstraction), because on a physical dedicated server, one core equals one license, with the core factor applied if applicable.

 The upside is you have isolation (which Oracle likes for compliance), but the downside is you don’t get the same virtualized flexibility.
 If using Bare Metal Solution, work closely with Google and Oracle licensing specialists to ensure you count licenses correctly (including any applicable Core Factor from Oracle’s table, since Bare Metal might be treated like a traditional on-prem system).